Detectability of microlensed gravitational waves: Results

-Figure \ref{fig:contours} shows the set-up of the micromodel and the macromodel where we have macro impact parameter $\vec{\eta}_{\rm SIS} = 0.1 \theta_{\rm SIS}$, micro impact parameter $\vec{\eta}_{\rm m} = 1 \theta_{\rm m}$ and microlens mass $m = 100 {\rm M}_{\odot}$.
-The microlens is placed at 60 degrees counter-clockwise above the line connecting the macroimage and the SIS lens, shown as a star in the left panel.
-The original type \Rom{2} macroimage, shown as a blue dot in the left panel, is split into two type \Rom{2} microimages, shown as orange dots.
-If we did not use a singular microlens like the point mass lens we used here, we would see three microimages.
+Fig. \ref{fig:contours} shows the set-up of the micromodel and the macromodel, where we have macro-impact parameter $\vec{\eta}_{\rm SIS} = 0.1 \theta_{\rm SIS}$, micro-impact parameter $\vec{\eta}_{\rm m} = 1 \theta_{\rm m}$ and microlens mass $m = 100 {\rm M}_{\odot}$.
+The microlens is placed at $60 \degree$ counter-clockwise above the line connecting the macroimage and the SIS lens, shown as a star in the left-hand panel.
+The original type-\Rom{2} macroimage, shown as a blue dot in the left-hand panel, is split into two type-\Rom{2} microimages, shown as orange dots.
+If we did not use a singular microlens like the point mass lens we used here, the singular point of the time delay function will be replaced by a maximum image, and we would see three microimages.

 With the \textsc{LensingGW} package, the positions, magnifications and morse indices are found for each microimage.
 They are used for computing the amplification factor in the geometrical optics approximation \eqref{eq:geomapx}.
 On the other hand, the full wave optics analysis of the system is calculated with \eqref{eq:waveopt}.